-Poul F. Kjaer
+Poul F. Kjaer1

-I. INTRODUCTION: RADICALIZING EUROPEAN LEGAL PLURALISM
+1. INTRODUCTION: RADICALIZING EUROPEAN LEGAL PLURALISM

-When Neil MacCormick, in the wake of the launch of the Maastricht Treaty on European Union, went 'beyond the Sovereign State' in 1993, he fundamentally challenged the previously dominant paradigm of legal ordering in the European context which considered law to be singular, unified and confined within sovereign nation states.
+When Neil MacCormick, in the wake of the launch of the Maastricht Treaty on European Union, went "beyond the Sovereign State" in 1993, he fundamentally challenged the heretofore dominant paradigm of legal ordering in the European context which considered law to be singular, unified and confined within sovereign nation states.
 At the time of MacCormick's claim, legal pluralism had, of course, been à la mode for quite some time.
-Classical legal pluralism, mainly situated within legal anthropology, had focused on colonialism and the continued multiplicity of legal ordering in postcolonial settings, which continued to feel a heavy impact from the colonial experience.
-A 'new legal pluralism' taking insights originally developed in (post-)colonial settings to the 'first world', the industrialized Western world, also emerged from the 1970s onwards.
+Classical legal pluralism, mainly situated within legal anthropology, had focused on colonialism and the continued multiplicity of legal ordering in post-colonial settings which continued to feel the heavy impact of the colonial experience.
+A "new legal pluralism" taking insights originally developed in (post-) colonial settings to the "first world", the industrialized western world, also emerged from the 1970s onwards.
 This new legal pluralism was split between sociological studies of law and a more jurisprudential version.
-Both of these versions were, however, seeking to combine insights from the classical (post-)colonial version of legal pluralism with equally classical European studies of 'living law,' and 'social law,' as developed in the first decades of the twentieth century; in doing so they emphasized the existence of a plurality of normative orders and the fundamental power asymmetries which could often be observed between such orders.5 For the vast majority of legal scholarship, however, this remained a largely anthropological and sociological exercise, with little direct contact with the dominating fields of law and, in particular, the public law fields of constitutional and administrative law upon which MacCormick focused.
-As such, MacCormick's claim to fame might be located in his attempt to bring legal pluralist insights to the very centre of the public law universe.
+Both of these versions were, however, seeking to combine insights from the classical (post-) colonial version of legal pluralism with equally classical European studies of "living law" and "social law" as developed in the first decades of the twentieth century and in doing so emphasized the existence of a plurality of normative orders and the fundamental power asymmetries which could often be observed between such orders.
+6 For the vast majority of legal scholarship, this, however, remained a largely anthropological and sociological exercise with little direct contact with the dominating fields of law and, in particular, the public law fields of